About M.P. Murray Art

 "My profession has always provided an enjoyable and rewarding creative outlet, but I still make time to paint... mostly for friends and family over the years, also accepting some commission work when time permitted.
 Additionally, I 've donated several paintings to various charity and fundraising auctions, and I'm delighted to support some worthy organizations including Heroes & Horses, and The Mustang Heritage Foundation."

 Off the clock, M. P. Murray continues to be an avid outdoorsman –– hiking, riding, exploring, photographing and painting scenes around Arizona.
 He lives in the McDowell Mountains on Mustang Way –– just a stones throw from the Verde River and some of the best remaining wild horse country in Arizona.

-"I amassed reference photography from decades of treks and felt it was finally time to return to my love for art with the passion it deserves.
+"I amassed reference photography from decades of treks and felt it was finally time to give a little more attention to one of my great passions and share it with folks.
 Often I've come upon a scene and merely wished that other people could see what I was seeing.
-Well, I can do a little something about that with my paintings and photos... help make that powerful connection to the beauty, wonder and mystery of the great outdoors; and share something of the immense diversity and joy to be encountered in the Arizona Desert."
+Well, I can do a little something about that with my paintings and photos... help make that powerful connection to the beauty, wonder and mystery of God's creation; and share something of the immense diversity and joy to be encountered in the Arizona Desert."